Learn the difference between React Native Expo and React Native CLI

 React is a library that primarily handles the View part of the MVC while leaving the rest up to you.
-There are of course some React conventions you should follow, but a lot of the configuration of a React app is up to you.
+There are still some React conventions you should follow, but a lot of the configuration of a React app is up to you.
 E.g. using TypeScript is optional in React.
-This is kinda how the CLI is.
-More freedom, less enforced structure.
+This is kinda how the React Native CLI is.
+You have more freedom, less enforced structure.

 The downside is when you need to break the rules, and you might not be able to or have to work hard to do it.
 You should make decisions based on context.
 Assess the requirements of your app, then make a decision.

 If you have already written down exactly the type of features that your app needs and the pre-existing Expo component library already has everything you need, then it makes sense to use Expo, to save time and money.